 Foods to include in your diet to reduce the likes of inflammation include leafy green vegetables.
 Leafy green vegetables have an incredible detoxifying effect on the body.

-This includes foods such as:
+This includes foods:

 - Bok choy